scribe-security/docs/docs/valint/policies.md

       filter-by: [] # A group of Context fields to use for the evidence lookup
     with:  {} # rule input, depending on the rule type
 ```

+> Note the `defaults` section, which allows you to override values for the underlying rules, including evidence lookup parameters (which are used as defaults), labels and initatives (both appended to the existing lists).

+> Also note file-wise `env` values, used by `valint` for the [templating engine](#templating-policy-params).

 A single rule can also be described in a separate file and referenced by `--rule` flag (Early Availability)